 If you feel so inclined to wear jeans with a dress shirt and a tie, you'll have to consider how each of its elements can best work with one another.
 You'll want to keep the jeans blue and on the darker side, and free of any distressing, embellishments, or other bells and whistles.
 A pair of dark-blue, men's straight leg jeans is the closest that denim comes to looking dressy, and that's precisely the sort of denim you want to be wearing as part of this look.

 For the dress shirt, consider something on the more casual side.
 We favor white oxford cloth shirts with classic button-down collars.
-A men's oxford shirt with a button-down, spread or point collar can work for this look, but also look out for patterns and colors that make the dress shirt more casual and thus more adaptable to jeans.
+A men's oxford shirt with a button-down, spread, or point collar can work for this look, but also look out for patterns and colors that make the dress shirt more casual and thus more adaptable to jeans.
 Patterns like plaids or stripes can do the trick, as can colors like powder blue and pink.

-Also pay attention to the "sheen" of the shirt.
+Also, pay attention to the "sheen" of the shirt.
 A shirt in a more finely woven fabric like broadcloth tends to have a tighter weave that appears more formal and even a little shiny.
-When wearing your dress shirts with jeans, avoid those finer fabrics and look for fabrics with more open weaves such as oxford cloth.
+When wearing your dress shirts with jeans, avoid those finer fabrics, and look for fabrics with more open weaves such as oxford cloth.

 Lastly, we get to the tie itself.
 Like the dress shirt, some ties are more casual than others, and you'll want to seek them out.
-At the very bottom of the tie formality ladder are knit ties, which can pair excellently with oxford cloth shirts and denim.
-Slightly higher on the peg are repp ties, which have a preppy connotation that naturally lends them to more care-free, slightly rumpled aesthetic.
+At the very bottom of the tie, formality ladder are knit ties, which can pair excellently with oxford cloth shirts and denim.
+Slightly higher on the peg are repp ties, which have a preppy connotation that naturally lends them to a more care-free, slightly rumpled aesthetic.

 As with the dress shirt, keep away from anything that seems too tightly-woven or "shiny," as these qualities place ties on the more formal end of the spectrum.
-And if you're looking for a patterned tie, select something in larger-scale pattern rather than a smaller-scale.
+And if you're looking for a patterned tie, select something in a larger-scale pattern rather than a smaller-scale.

-With these tips in mind, you'll be a master of the elusive jeans, dress shirt and tie combo in no time at all.
+With these tips in mind, you'll be a master of the elusive jeans, dress shirt, and tie combo in no time at all.